dkalog/loggertodb/README.rst

-Insert meteorological station data to Enhydris
+Insert meteorological station data to Enhydris using the `webservice api`

 License
 =======